Date of Award

 The Friends of Irish Freedom were an Irish American nationalist organization that consisted of prominent leaders and members from other nationalist groups that also attracted more moderate Irish Americans.
 This thesis focuses exclusively on the leaders and activities of the Friends between 1916 and 1921.
 During these years, membership both skyrocketed and plummeted within a matter of months.
 Contributing to both their rise and fall was American public sentiment, the onset and conclusion of WWI, and interactions with nationalist leaders in Ireland.
 My Thesis shows how despite their seemingly radical nationalist activities and beliefs, it was the gradual Americanization of the Friends' leaders that ultimately led to a split within the group and a decline in their influence.

 Douglass, Shanon Delia, "The Rise and Fall of the Friends of Irish Freedom: How America Shaped Irish American Nationalism in the Twentieth Century" (2015).
-Honors Theses and Student Projects.
+Honors Theses.
 294.